⛪ Parish Edition Article 5 of 7

 Village AI is not static.
 It improves over time through three mechanisms:

 Scheduled retraining.
-The AI is periodically retrained on your community's latest content.
-During the beta programme, this happens weekly.
+The AI is retrained on your community's latest content on a regular schedule.
 New parish bulletins, new stories, new event descriptions — they enter the AI's knowledge base so it stays current with your community's life.

 Moderator feedback.
 When a moderator flags an AI response as inaccurate or unhelpful, that correction feeds back into the system.
 Over time, the AI learns what works for your community and what does not.
 This is not generic improvement — it is improvement specific to your parish.

-Guardian Agent learning.
-The fourth Guardian Agent — the adaptive learner — adjusts verification thresholds based on patterns of accuracy and error.
+Guardian-agent learning.
+An adaptive layer adjusts verification thresholds based on patterns of accuracy and error.
 If the AI consistently gets a certain type of question right, the guardian eases verification intensity for that type.
 If it consistently struggles with another type, the guardian tightens scrutiny.
 The system becomes more efficient without becoming less careful.

 What Is Still a Work in Progress